patchbae/jekyll-now/_posts/Big LEDs/2019-05-08-Stairwell_Design.md

 For this installation design, I wanted to use a series of LED archways to create the appearance of a tunnel going down from the street-level entrance into the event.

 A total of eight (8) archways would be used.
-Each archway has an arc length of 9' and will have 180 RGB pixels.
+Each archway has an arc length of 9' and will have (180) 12V WS2811 RGB pixel tape.

 Custom channel strips will be constructed out of aluminum, with the LEDs on the bottom of the archway.
 Diffusion will be used.

 ![Rough Sketch]({{ site.url }}/images/BIGLEDs_Stairs.png)

+A break beam sensor will be placed a few steps before each archway.
+An Arduino MKR Zero will be used to as the microcontroller and will send data to the controller computer wirelessly.
+When the beam is broken, the subsequent archway will turn from its resting color to white, with a center-out animation.

 ![Plan View]({{ site.url }}/images/BIGLEDs_Plan_View.png)

 ![Section View]({{ site.url }}/images/BIGLEDs_Section_View.png)

-A break beam sensor will be placed one (1') in front of the
+Current Draw per Archway: 0.06A x 180 = 10.8A
+Power Consumption per Archway: 10.8A x 12V = 129.6W

+Total Current Draw: 10.8A x 8 = 86.4A
+Total Power Consumption: 86.4A x 12V = 1036.8W

+Meanwell 12V power supplies (LRS-350-12) will be used.
+They are rated at 29A and 348W.
+There will be one LRS-350-12 for every two archways.